tylermercer/personal-website/src/content/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 We often respond to that impermanence with attachment.
-Ironically, we hold on too tightly to things in an attempt to avoid losing them, and _because_ of this attachment, we experience loss—we lose the richness of the present to our fear, and we lose peace within ourselves.^[ This interesting concept of loss _because of_ attachment was something my wife Evelyn pointed out.
-I am grateful for her wisdom! ]
+Ironically, we hold on too tightly to things in an attempt to avoid losing them, and _because_ of this attachment, we experience loss—we lose the richness of the present to our fear, and we lose peace within ourselves.[^loss-because-of-attachment]

 ## Ephemeral yet visceral